Seafzz/todo/README.md

 ### Authorization

 Authorization controls what authenticated users are allowed to do within the application.
-Role-based acces control (RBAC) -**Standard Users**: Can create, edit and delete their own update their profile; and view their task list.
+Role-based access control (RBAC)
+- **Standard Users**: Can create, edit, and delete their own tasks, update their profile, and view their task list.
--**Admins**: Have additional permissions, view task statistics, and access the admin dashboard.
+- **Admins**: Have additional permissions, view task statistics, and access the admin dashboard.

 ### Security Measures